-Indicate if you paid for the preparation of your return and make sure that the specialist signs the return and includes his/her registration and employer identification number.
+Indicate if you paid for the preparation of your return and make sure that the specialist signs the return and includes his/her registration number.
 THE CODE PROVIDES CIVIL AND CRIMINAL SANCTIONS TO THOSE INCOME TAX RETURN SPECIALISTS WHO FAIL TO SUBMIT THIS INFORMATION OR WHO DO NOT MEET ANY OTHER STATUTORY REQUIREMENTS.